dotnet/maui-samples/README.md

 Restart Visual Studio after making this change.

-## Known Issues

-Currently...

-* There is not a way to setup a binding project for Xamarin.iOS.
-* Building for device doesn't work for iOS.
-* Building for tvOS or watchOS does not work.

 ## Workarounds

 These are notes for things we had to workaround for these samples to work.